Albany, NY Bike Trails

 Capital District Communities Encourage Access to Biking

 The popularity and appeal of biking in the Albany area continues to grow!
 Tourists, local residents, and businesses alike can enjoy all of the wonderful benefits that Empire State bike trails have to offer.

 Fun for Families

-The Capital Region is also home to major bike tours like Cycling the Erie Canal, in its ninth season.
-An eight-day, four-hundred mile trek, this tour begins in Buffalo and ends right here in Albany.
+The Capital Region is also home to major bike tours like Cycling the Erie Canal.
+A week-long, four-hundred-mile trek, this tour begins in Buffalo and ends right here in Albany!

 The successes and challenges of participating in biking events have spurred an interest in growing and maintaining the area’s entire network of accessible trails.
 Signage and kiosks along the way offer local information, along with easy access to shops, Albany restaurants, and other local businesses!

 Want to get outside?
 Find more outdoor activities »